eons-dev/ebbs/README.md

 Each Builder will record which arguments it needs and wants in order to function.
 Those arguments are then populated from:
 1. The system environment
-2. The build.json
+2. The configuration file supplied to ebbs (e.g. build.json in the root directory)
+3. The local configuration file (e.g. build.json in the build directory)
-3. The command line
+4. The command line

-Where, the command line overrides anything specified in the environment and config file.
+Where, the command line overrides anything specified in the environment and config files.

 ### I Want One!